dancornutt/Porsche944/07K_Swap.md

 ### Throwout Bearing

-The throwout brearing is from a Solstice GXP hydraulic TOB (24234308).
-To use it a hydralic adaptor, Kappadapt Stainless Clutch Fitting adapter to -4AN with 2 o-rings (CHK101-2) is needed.
+The throwout bearing is from a Solstice GXP hydraulic TOB (24234308).
+To use it a hydraulic adaptor, Kappadapt Stainless Clutch Fitting adapter to -4AN with 2 o-rings (CHK101-2) is needed.
 An adaptor is needed from the Kappadapt, Earl’s AT9919BFEERL, Adapter M12 x 1.0 to -4AN.
 The line from the slave cylinder to TOB is Jegs 635158, 24” stainless braided Teflon lined hydraulic hose with -4AN ends (one straight, one 90).

 <p align="right">(<a href="#top">back to top</a>)</p>